Spherical Indecomposable Representations of Lie Superalgebras: Introduction

 We will complete the introduction with a statement of the main results of the classification.
 In sections \ref{sec_defns} and \ref{sec_tools} we explain our notation and develop the tools we use for the classification.
 Section \hyperref[proof_procedure]{4} explains the method of proof.
 Note that appendix \hyperref[App_borels]{A} discusses notation and structure of Borel subalgebras for $\g\l(m|n)$ and $\o\s\p(m|2n)$.

 The rest of the paper goes through the classification case by case, section by section, for each algebra, in the order: $\g\l(m|n)$, $\o\s\p(m|2n)$, the exceptional basic simple algebras, $\p(n)$, and finally $\q(n)$.
 In each case, in addition to classifying all spherical indecomposable representations, we compute for which Borels the representation is spherical and the (isomorphism class of) the stabilizer subalgebra (in $\g$) of an even vector in the open orbit.
 In section \hyperref[App_sym]{10} we explain the structure of the symmetric algebra on the dual representation of most cases.
-This includes the computation of functions on the supersphere as a codimensionp-one subvariety of $\C^{m|2n}$.
-Appendix \hyperref[App_table]{B} gives a table of information on the indecomposable representations showing up for the benefit of the reader.
+This includes the computation of functions on the supersphere as a codimension-one subvariety of $\C^{m|2n}$.

 \

 The technique of proof is rather simple-minded.
 We use the known parameterizations of dominant highest weights for each Lie superalgebra, impose the immediate restrictions sphericity gives, and then check any remaining candidates.
 Applying odd reflections becomes our most powerful tool in the case of basic algebras.